 Status.
-The latest version of the reactive-banana library is 0.8.0.2.
+The latest version of the reactive-banana library is 0.8.1.2.
+The library is still in active development, but compared to the previous report, releases have mostly been aimed at ensuring compatibility with the current Haskell ecosystem.